How Commercial Real Estate Differs From Residential

 Over the years, I’ve learned it’s easier to get a mortgage for commercial properties since the lender pegs the risk analysis on the proposed real estate project value rather than the borrower.

-However, lenders tend to emphasize the borrower and guarantor’s risk levels for residential real estate properties when making their loan approvals.
+Lenders tend to emphasize the borrower and guarantor’s risk levels for residential real estate properties when making their loan approvals.

 Cons of Investing in Commercial real estate